Events for the Forge and For the Society

 Wortley Top Forge

-The season will open on Sunday March 19th 2017.
+The Forge will open again to the general public on Sunday 18th March 2018.

-The last Sunday opening of the 2017 season will be on Bonfire night 5th November.
+The last normal Sunday opening of the 2018 season will be on Sunday 4th November (not quite Bonfire Night).

 The South Yorkshire Industrial History Society